The Münchner Stadtmuseum’s Munich Roots Encounters

 From Past to Future

-A final workshop with five short presentations offered our guests ideas about how to continue their family research and remembrance work after their return from “Munich Roots”.
-They could, for example, apply for an "Erinnerungszeichen" – a special memorial to individual victims of Nazi persecution (Barbara Hutzelmann, Public History) or follow other interesting projects about Jewish life and cultural heritage in Bavaria (Meyrav Levy, Landesstelle für die nichtstaatlichen Museen in Bayern – Bavarian Office for Non-State Museums).
-Rebecca Friedman from the Holocaust Claims Processing Office in New York, who had accompanied the group for the whole week, offered them further assistance with the research.
+A final workshop with five short presentations offered our guests pointers about the directions that their family research and remembrance work could take after their return from “Munich Roots”.
+They could, for example, apply for an Erinnerungszeichen – a special memorial plaque to commemorate individual victims of Nazi persecution (Barbara Hutzelmann / Dr. Maximilian Strnad, Public History Munich) or keep track of other interesting projects about Jewish life and cultural heritage in Bavaria (Dr. Meyrav Levy, Landesstelle für die nichtstaatlichen Museen in Bayern – Bavarian Office for Non-State Museums).
+Rebecca Friedman from the Holocaust Claims Processing Office of the New York State of Department Financial Services, who had accompanied the group throughout the entire week, was pleased to offer guidance on further research assistance available.
+Dr. Christian Fuhrmeister provided insights into project funding for families at the German Lost Art Foundation.

-Two talks provided inspirational paths to remembering one’s family history and suggested potential joint initiatives for the future.
-Antonia Cox presented her recent book about the letters that her father, Edgar Feuchtwanger, had written from exile in 1939.
-Jamie Hall spoke about the genesis and establishment of “The Wallach Project”, a non-profit organization founded by descendants of the famous Munich folk costume store’s owners.
+Two talks were particularly inspirational, helping guests discover ways to preserve their family history and suggesting potential joint initiatives for future projects.
+Jamie Hall spoke about the genesis and establishment of "The Wallach Project", a non-profit organization founded by descendants of the owners of the famous Munich folk costume store.
+In 2024, Antonia Cox presented her recently published book about the letters that her father, Edgar Feuchtwanger, wrote from exile in 1939.

-The workshop was also attended by Dr. Ludwig Spaenle, the Bavarian State Government’s Commissioner for Jewish Life and Against Anti-Semitism, for Remembrance Work and Historical Heritage, who gave a personal welcome address to the participants.
+Dr. Ludwig Spaenle, Commissioner of the Bavarian State Government for Jewish Life and Against Anti-Semitism, for Remembrance Work and Historical Heritage, gave a warm personal welcome to all the participants in the 2024 workshop.

 Closing Reception